 Its singular architecture in the form of a tridactyl footprint He grants his second merit and opens many more expectations.
 Once inside we contrasted that inside It is equally spectacular, with large and open spaces in which an important era in the life of the planet Earth has its place: the Mesozoic, including the Jurassic period in which the dinosaurs lived.
 We walk along its elevated walkways and we are captivated by the replicas (a score) that fill the space.
 The central scene represents a couple of Tyrannosaurus copulating.
 They exceed 12 meters in height, and if they had meat they would exceed 10 tons of weight.

-We find other replicas grandiloquent, like that of the Gigantosaurus, the largest of the known carnivorous dinosaurs, belonging to the Argentinean fauna.
-We also see a Deynonichus (terrible claw), a Jurassic animal related to birds and a paradigm of predators.
+We find other replicas bombastic, like that of the Gigantosaurus, the largest of the known carnivorous dinosaurs, belonging to the Argentine fauna.
+We also see a Deynonichus (Terrible Claw), a Jurassic animal related to birds and a paradigm of predators.